vc27/WordPress-Login-Security-by-Location-Registration/README.md

 ## Concept

 - Block the wp-login.php with a custom form that uses a phrase to allow the use to continue. `phrase-form`
-- The `phrase-form` will require the user_login plus three words + honey pot
+- The `phrase-form` will require the user_login plus four words + honey pot
 - When the `phrase-form` is submitted:
--- honey pot is confirmed empty or wp_die
+- honey pot is confirmed empty or wp_die
--- user_login is checked for existence or wp_die
+- user_login is checked for existence or wp_die
--- phrase is confirmed or wp_die
+- phrase is confirmed or wp_die
-- When the `phrase-form` is successfully submitted the user will be sent an email with an custo `IP accepted link`
+- When the `phrase-form` is successfully submitted the user will be sent an email with an custom `IP accepted link`
 - When the `IP accepted link` is visited the IP will be saved as `safe-ip` for any user then the user is redirected to the regular wp-login.php
 - Once an IP is saved as `safe-ip` the `phrase-form` is no longer needed